 3.3.
 Concurrent Enrollment – enrollment by public school students in one or more USHE institution course(s) under a contractual agreement between the USHE institution and a school district/public school.
 Students continue to be enrolled in public schools, to be counted in average daily membership, and to receive credit toward graduation.
 They also receive college credit for courses.
 Concurrent enrollment is distinct from early college admission.
 (R165)

 4.1.
 Graduate Education: Graduate education is conducted primarily on the main campuses of the teaching and research universities.
 Some selected professional master’s degree programs are offered at the Master’s Universities.
 Selected off-campus graduate programs are offered by universities at centers and branch campuses, through university centers and distance learning technologies.

 4.2.
-Upper Division Education: Upper division education is delivered by the universities (UofU, USU, WSU, SUU and UVU) on their main campuses, centers, branch campuses, university centers, and through distance learning opportunities; and by Dixie State University, and Snow College, but only as approved by the Regents.
+Upper Division Education: Upper division education is delivered by the universities (UofU, USU, WSU, SUU and UVU) on their main campuses, centers, branch campuses, university centers, and through distance learning opportunities; and by Dixie State University, and Snow College, but only as approved by the Board.

 4.3.
 Lower Division Education: Access to lower division education, including concurrent enrollment, should be as broadly available throughout the state as resources allow.
 In general, growth in lower division enrollments will be met by the comprehensive community colleges (SLCC and SNOW), baccalaureate college (DSU), and the Master’s universities (WSU, SUU, and UVU) and through distance learning opportunities.